 Applying the Goat and Chicken Manure to Tiger Orchid

-I apply the goat and chicken manure on alternate weekly basis.
+I apply the goat and chicken manure on an alternate week basis.
 Before sprinkling the pellets over the root system, I water the plant first.
 This will thoroughly wet the roots for easier absorption of the nutrients.

 Applying Rice Water to Grammatophyllum Speciosum, or Tiger Orchid

 As we eat rice every day, we have daily supply of rice water.
-I do not use it immediately, but will leave it overnight and use it to water the Tiger Orchid plant in the morning.
+I do not use it immediately but will leave it overnight to water the Tiger Orchid plant in the morning.

 This short 'fermentation' period helps convert the rice water into fertilizer.

-If we have banana peels, we will either mash or blend it and mix it to this rice water, which will then be used to water the Tiger Orchid plant.
+If we have banana peels, we will either mash or blend it and mix it with this rice water, which will then be used to water the Tiger Orchid plant.

 Applying Tea Water to Tiger Orchid

 I then use it to water the plant in the evening.
-As we do not drink tea on a regular basis, the supply of tea water is not as frequent as rice water.
-Hence, the evening watering is only when I have tea water.
+As we do not drink tea on a regular basis, the supply of tea-water is not as frequent as rice water.

 On the days that I apply the goat or chicken manure, I will not use the rice and tea water.